klezVirus/klezVirus.github.io/The_Big_Problem_of_Serialisation/readme.md

 But what are these conditions?
 The conditions needed to exploit the deserialization process may vary depending on language and platform involved.

-Important to define at this point is the concept of **POP Gadget**.
+It is important to define at this point is the concept of **POP Gadget**.
 Informally, a gadget is a piece of code (i.e property or method), implemented by an application's class, that can be called during the deserialization process.
 These gadgets can be further combined/chained to call additional classes, or execute other code.
-Formally, a set of gadgets may be enough to constitute a Turing-complete language, in which case, it is possible for an attacker to achieve RCE on the target application, using a POP chain.
+Informally, a set of gadget may be more than enough to call an arbitrary function provided by the language, in which case, it is possible for an attacker to achieve RCE on the target application, using a POP chain.

-*If the reader was familiar with advanced binary exploitation, the concept is very similar to ROP gadgets, while POP (Property Oriented Programming) is used instead of ROP (Return Oriented Programming).*
+*If the reader is familiar with advanced binary exploitation, the concept is very similar to ROP gadgets, while POP (Property Oriented Programming) is used instead of ROP (Return Oriented Programming).*

 To give a more precise definition, POP gadgets are classes or piece of classes with the following characteristics: